bes2008/sqlhelper/README.md

 ## modules
-**sqlhelper-dialect** : the core <br/> **sqlhelper-mybatis** : the mybatis tools (MyBatis Pagination Plugin)<br/> **sqlhelper-examples**: some examples for there tools<br/> **sqlhelper-mybatis-spring-boot**: spring boot autoconfigure, starter for sqlhelper in mybatis environment
+**sqlhelper-dialect** : the core <br/> **sqlhelper-mybatis** : the mybatis tools (MyBatis Pagination Plugin)<br/> **sqlhelper-mybatis-spring-boot**: spring boot autoconfigure, starter for sqlhelper in mybatis environment<br/>
+**sqlhelper-examples**: some examples for there tools<br/>